FinOps Framework Learn about what the FinOps Framework is and how you can use it to accelerate your cost management and optimization goals.

 • Teams need to collaborate – Build a common focus on cost efficiency, processes and cost decisions across teams that might not typically work closely together.

-• Everyone takes ownership – Decentralize decisions about cloud resource usage and optimization, and drive technical teams to consider cost as well as uptime and performance.
+• Everyone takes ownership for their cloud usage – Decentralize decisions about cloud resource usage and optimization, and drive technical teams to consider cost as well as uptime and performance.

 • A centralized team drives FinOps – Centralize management of FinOps practices for consistency, automation, and rate negotiations.